hayguen/ngsoftfm/README.md

 Note: for the BladeRF to work effectively on FM broadcast frequencies you have to fit it with the XB200 extension board.

+<h2>WAVE file support</h2>

+By default activated with cmake option WITH_WAVEFILE=ON.
+For now only WAVE files with auxi Chunk are supported.
+These are generated from RTL_SDR, SpectraVue, HDSDR, RFspace, ELAD FDM, ..

 <h1>Installing</h1>

 To install NGSoftFM, download and unpack the source code and go to the